Detailed search

 4. Web technologies

 Overview of basic web technologies.
-Network services for web technologies.
-Web services.
 Architecture of client-server applications, server-side and client-side scripting, web frameworks.
 Database systems in web applications, NoSQL databases, multimedia databases.
 Indexing and document searching, principles of web search engines.
-Linked Data, integration of semantic data to web pages.
+Linked Data - principles, data model RDF and its serialization, query language SPARQL, frequently used vocabularies, SHACL, Solid.
 Security of information systems in the Internet environment, authentication, authorization, security models, cryptography basics, data security.

 Recommended courses